facebook/react-native-website/docs/scrollview.md

 ### `disableIntervalMomentum`

 When true, the scroll view stops on the next index (in relation to scroll position at release) regardless of how fast the gesture is.
-This can be used for horizontal pagination when the page is less than the width of the ScrollView.
+This can be used for pagination when the page is less than the width of the horizontal ScrollView or the height of the vertical ScrollView.
 The default value is false.

 | Type | Required |
 | ---- | -------- |